Pros and Cons of Being a Radiology Nurse + Salary + Steps to Become

 An important aspect of your job when you work as a nurse in radiology is monitoring the patient and completing proper documentation.
 You will want to be vigilant in your observations and take note of any changes in the patient's condition.
 Adequate documentation is essential in keeping track of the care that is provided and will be used should any questions or concerns arise later.

-Where Does A Radiology Nurse Work?
+Where Does a Radiology Nurse Work?

 As a radiology nurse, you can work in various settings.
 Where you work will depend on your own personal preference and where there is a job available.